 The Magnificent Mile– Michigan Avenue is full of shops and restaurants, so it is labeled as the Magnificent Mile.
-You never know what you will see while shopping and strolling the mile.
-The last time we were there, Colton saw Steve Harvey jump out of a giant, wrapped gift.
+You never know what you will see while shopping and strolling the mile since several shows are filmed in Chicago.

 Unique things to do in Chicago

 Gangster and Ghosts Tour- Take a walking tour through Chicago’s Loop Vice District and learn about Chicago’s haunted past.
 It’s the best way to learn more about the city and some of the famous haunts.

 Eat a brownie at the Palmer House– Bertha Palmer led the creation of the first brownie at the Columbian Exposition World’s Fair in 1893.
 Over 100 years later, this famous hotel serves the same recipe and it’s delicious.
 The hotel is gorgeous and full of gold.